0xNineteen/blog.md/lps-v2/index.md

 update_k(market, &update_k_result)?;
 ```

-As traders trade against the amm, amm's per_lp variables change to take on the opposite side of the trade.
+As traders trade against the amm, the amm's per_lp variables change to take on the opposite side of the trade.

 For example,
 if a user goes long 100 SOL for 100 usdc (+100 base, -100 quote) and there's one lp with 100 lp tokens (ignoring the AMM),
 then the amm.base_per_lp += 1 (100 base / 100 lp tokens) and amm.quote_per_lp += -1 (-100 quote / 100 lp tokens) + slice of fee paid.

-Note: the amm gets a slice of the opposite side of the trade too (since sqrt_k is its number of lp tokens).

 ```rust
 let per_lp_delta_base = delta.base_asset_amount / market.amm.sqrt_k;